Bablobeto/tees_currency_converter/readme.md

 Gps, notification, camera, storage permissions

 ## What tools will you use to deliver the application?
-Mac OS, Android Studio Koalla, Trello, Figma
+Mac OS, Android Studio Koala, Trello, Figma

 ## What agile methodology will you use?
 Kanban - Using visual approach to Agile.